kuttysoftmy/chipper/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/TilmanGriesel/chipper/refs/heads/main/docs/public/assets/logo_chiper_bg.png" width="240" alt="Logo Chipper RAG Util"/></p>
 <h3 align="center">Chipper</h3>

-**Chipper** is a learning and research project developed by [Tilman Griesel](https://linktr.ee/griesel).
-It integrates Retrieval-Augmented Generation (RAG) techniques with large language models (LLMs) to support embedding pipelines, document chunking, web content scraping, and query workflows.
-Built on **Haystack**, **Ollama**, and **ElasticSearch**, Chipper can function as a local tool or an internal service deployable via Docker.
+**Chipper** blends Retrieval-Augmented Generation (RAG) techniques with large language models (LLMs) to help with embedding pipelines, document chunking, web scraping, and query workflows.
+Built on **Haystack**, **Ollama**, **Docker**, **Tailwind** and **ElasticSearch**, you can use Chipper as a local tool or spin it up as a service with Docker.

-**Note:** This is not a production-ready tool and should only be used for research and experimentation.
-Users are responsible for any issues or damages resulting from its use.
+This project started as a way to help my girlfriend with her new book.
+The idea was to use local RAG and LLMs to ask questions about characters and explore creative possibilities, all without sharing proprietary details or your own book with cloud services like ChatGPT.
+What began as a bunch of scripts is now growing into a fully dockerized service architecture.

+**Quick note:** This is just a research project, so it’s not built for production.
+Use it for experimenting, and keep in mind you’re responsible for anything that goes sideways.

-If you find this project helpful, leaving a star would mean a lot and help others discover it too.
+If you like what you see, leaving a star would be sweet and will help more people discover Chipper!

-## Features
+### Features

-- Embedding pipelines for source code and documents.
+- Create embeddings for source code and documents.
-- Document chunking for efficient and precise retrieval.
-- Configurable scraper utility for web content integration.
+- Break down documents into chunks for faster, smarter searches.
+- Scrape web content with a tool you can tweak to fit your needs.
-- ElasticSearch for scalable vector-based retrieval.
+- Use ElasticSearch for powerful, scalable searches.
-- CLI and web client interfaces.
+- Choose between a CLI or a web client interface.
-- Docker-ready for deployment.
+- Easily deploy it with Docker.

 ## Installation and Setup